Esther

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-This is what happened during the time of Xerxes, the Xerxes who ruled over 127 provinces stretching from India to Cush.
+These events took place in the time of Achashverosh, the Achashverosh who ruled over 127 provinces from India to Ethiopia.

 We see here that this book is a historical record of actual events that can be verified.
 We also see that the Persian empire was quite huge as it stretched from India to Ethiopia.

-At that time King Xerxes reigned from his royal throne in the citadel of Susa, and in the third year of his reign he gave a banquet for all his nobles and officials.
-The military leaders of Persia and Media, the princes, and the nobles of the provinces were present.
-For a full 180 days he displayed the vast wealth of his kingdom and the splendor and glory of his majesty.
+It was in those days, when King Achashverosh sat on his royal throne in Shushan the capital, in the third year of his reign, that he gave a banquet for all his officials and courtiers.
+The army of Persia and Media, the nobles and the provincial officials were in attendance.
+He displayed the dazzling wealth of his kingdom and his great splendor for a long time, 180 days.

 The king threw a massive party and anyone who was anyone was there.
 This banquet was held to get support for the king's plans to attack Greece and expand his kingdom.
 This party was a way to show the people that the kingdom had the money to pay for the planned war.
 The party lasted for a full six months in which the king tried to show how great he was.